Data model

 deleted_at timestamp Date of deletion

-The export of the data model references:
+The data model export lists:

 • entities,